 Staff and volunteers come to us from all over the country.
 They include teachers, college students, recent high school graduates, psychologists, pediatric endocrinologists, residents, interns, and nurses.
 About 70% of the staff and volunteers have diabetes while the other 30% has experience in diabetes through friends and/or family.
-All counseling and program staff at summer programs undergo an intensive training session that focuses on everything from child development to conflict resolution to program leadership to diabetes “tricks of the trade.”
-Our staff and volunteers are highly dedicated to the participants, with many of them being past campers and having grown up coming to DYF programs.
+All counseling and program staff at summer programs undergo an intensive training that focuses on everything from child development to conflict resolution to program leadership to diabetes “tricks of the trade.”
+Our staff and volunteers are highly dedicated to our participants, with many of them being past campers and having grown up coming to DYF programs.
 They will make every effort to ensure that your child has an incredible, exciting, and memorable experience.

 Yes!
 Bearskin Meadow Camp undergoes a rigorous accreditation process of over 300 standards set by the American Camp Association to ensure that we are complying with health, safety, and program standards.

 Camp provides a majority of diabetes supplies.
 Please consult your packing list for specific information and feel free to give us a call if you have specific questions.

 We ask that you please do not bring any of your own food or drinks unless you have already spoken with the Camp Director and made a special arrangement.
 Due to a wide variety of food allergies we must be careful about what food products are on camp.
 We also have lots of friendly critters in our forested environment and additional food attracts them onto living areas.
 We will have lots of food served at camp, and our kitchen is always happy to provide snacks (carb-free or carb-full based on time of day and request).